samarth1029/WebSage/notebooks/README.md

 # WebSage

-WebSage is a Retrieval-Augmented Generation (RAG) system that combines web scraping with Generative AI to answer questions from any given website.
+WebSage is a powerful Retrieval-Augmented Generation (RAG) system that combines advanced web scraping with generative AI to answer questions from any given website.

 This repository implements a Retrieval-Augmented Generation (RAG) system using Hugging Face models and LangChain.
 The system combines document retrieval with generative AI to answer questions based on content scraped from a given website URL.